Fallacy of the undistributed middle: Classical formulation

 B is the common term between the two premises (the middle term) but is never distributed, so this syllogism is invalid.
-B would be distributed by introducing a premise which states either All B is Z, or Some B is Z.
+B would be distributed by introducing a premise which states either All B is Z, or No B is Z.

 Also, a related rule of logic is that anything distributed in the conclusion must be distributed in at least one premise.